zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/basic-setup.md

 ## Learning outcomes

-:arrow_right: Renaming a Substrate Node Template for a custom project.
+:arrow_right: Renaming a Substrate Node Template using the Kickstart tool.

 :arrow_right: Basic patterns for building and running a Substrate node.